 I've created an audio version of the post so you can listen to it on your commute, or while you're cooking, or whatever.
-Listen here: Writing is central to your scholarly work and identity.
+Listen here: or download Writing is central to your scholarly work and identity.
 And yet, you struggle to find time and motivation to do it.
-I argue that it is more effective to focus on … [Read more...] about You need a writing practice
+I argue that it is more … [Read more...] about You need a writing practice

 An article about university bureaucracy by Elaine Glaser in the Times Higher contained this thought provoking paragraph: In The Utopia of Rules, Graeber offers a convincing account of bureaucracy’s perverse attractions.
 It offers a chimera of absolute transparency, consistency and fairness.
 It is … [Read more...] about Thoughts on work, creativity, and “bureaucracy’s perverse attractions”